Lightstreamer/Lightstreamer-example-Quickstart-client-dotnet/README.md

 	* Choose the <b>Lightstreamer.DotNetStandard.Client</b> last version then click `Install` and then `Ok`
 	* Check out that among the References of your project <i>Lightstreamer.DotNetStandard.Client</i> was added.
 * Build solution.
-* In the "Launch profiles" add as "Command Line Arguments": `https://push.lightstreamer.com`
+* In the "Launch profiles" add as "Command Line Arguments" suitable values for the quickstart example you want to run (see above).
+  The HOST argument should be `http://localhost`; however, if you skipped the Adapter installation, you could address our Demo Server: `https://push.lightstreamer.com`
 * Run the demo.